Today, I want to talk about continued personal growth in New Year’s Resolutions. But first, I wanted to thank you, my friend!

 As you are planning, try to be as flexible as possible.
 Life will change, that is inevitable.
 We should be changing, growing, and adapting along with it.
 So only plan one month at a time.
 You may find that 3 months from now, you’d rather put your focus elsewhere.
 It’s natural for your priorities to shift in life.

 This style of New Year’s resolution is designed to fit your life.
 It’s meant to meet you where you are right now and honor your future needs by leaving space for them.
 This is a practice of turning inwards and truly listening to yourself.
 A practice in meeting your needs as they evolve.
-And a practice in allowing those needs to evolve.
+And it’s a practice in allowing those needs to evolve.

 Keep Moving Forward